+Visit with our two female Tasmanian devils.
 Watch a large colony of meerkats of "Lion King" fame.
 These industrious little animals have a termite mound and an elaborate system of PVC burrows.
 An active family of fennec foxes, the small foxes with the huge ears, is always fun to watch.
 Plus, a kangaroo that lives in trees?
 That's right!
 The Matschie's tree kangaroo from the mountainous forests of Papua New Guinea is well adapted to life in the trees.
 These marsupials can climb trees like a cat and are good jumpers just like other kangaroos.

 Another part of the fun at the Children's Zoo is a "Just Like Me" play area, where children can imitate their animal friends.
 Here children can hop through water geysers, as jets of water spurt randomly so they can cool off in summer months.
 Kids can climb on a giant spider web or dig like an aardvark in a sandbox.
 They can try to measure up to a llama, grizzly bear, boa constrictor or red-tailed hawk.